ctornau/latex/README.md

 The Docker image is available at Docker Hub at https://hub.docker.com/r/ctornau/latex .

-## Build Latex-PDF with CI/CD-pipeline on Gitlab
+## Build LaTeX-PDF with CI/CD-pipeline on Gitlab

 You can use the image the following way on [GitLab](https://www.gitlab.com) by using the file ```.gitlab-ci.yml```: